 Property Loss Claims

 Immediately upon becoming aware of property loss or damage, employees should notify the Office of Environmental Health and Safety.
 The Offices of Facilities Management and Environmental Health and Safety will also initiate in the cases of University emergencies.
-The Office of Environmental Health and Safety will work with CSU departments, secure photographs if applicable, and facilitate and on-site visit by an insurance adjuster.
+The Office of Environmental Health and Safety will work with CSU departments, secure photographs if applicable, and facilitate an on-site visit by an insurance adjuster.
 The adjuster may provide an initial estimate for repair and or replacement.

-It is the goal of the Insurance Administration Consultant to provide services in the area of insurance claims management so that departments receive reimbursement on approved claims in a timely manner.
+It is the goal of the Office of Environmental Health and Safety to provide services in the area of insurance claims management so that departments receive reimbursement on approved claims in a timely manner.
 We request your assistance in achieving this goal by asking employees provide complete and accurate documentation in order to expedite the claims process.
 Incomplete and or missing documentation may delay your claim.

 The following process has been developed to assist Cleveland State University employees in preparing the necessary documentation for filing an insurance claim for University-owned property.

-Beginning September 1, 2010, a CSU Property Loss Claim Form must be completed and submitted to Insurance Administration Consultant no later than ninety (90) days following the date of discovery of the loss.
+Beginning September 1, 2010, a CSU Property Loss Claim Form must be completed and submitted to the Office of Environmental Health and Safety no later than ninety (90) days following the date of discovery of the loss.
 Forms received after this date will not be processed/considered.

-To expedite processing, employees are asked to provide Insurance Administration Consultant with the following documentation:
+To expedite processing, employees are asked to provide the Office of Environmental Health and Safety with the following documentation:

 DO NOT DISCARD damaged property until authorized to do so by the Office of Environmental Health and Safety Risk Managment representative.